jjpr/anethole/README.md

 - **blender-mayavi-jupyter**:  Adds Blender to mayavi-jupyter for mesh modification.
 - **equation-to-object**:  Adds tutorial notebook and related support files to blender-mayavi-jupyter.

+#### WARNING:  Do not run these images on a server, they are not secure.
+Run them only on a VM (as with Docker Toolbox on Windows or OS X) which is not accessible from a wider network.

 #### Prerequisites
 - A Macintosh, relatively recent (this has been tested on a MacBook Pro (Retina, 15-inch, Early 2013) running Yosemite)
 - [Docker Toolbox][3] (tested on 1.10.0)